U.S and Taliban sign historic agreement

 President Trump weighed in on the historic agreement Saturday.

 “I’ll be meeting personally with Taliban leaders in the not too distant future.
-If bad things happen, we’ll go back,” the president said.
+If bad things happen, we’ll go back,” President Trump said.